Foundational Concept

 Resilient State

-Clear head most days, triggers rarely overflow
+Yay - you made it!
+Clear head most days, triggers rarely overflow.

-Bucket has room to absorb life's variability
+Bucket has room to absorb life's variability.

-Trigger-chasing fails because it focuses on the final drop that overflows the bucket - not the layers that filled it 90% of the way.
+It focuses on the final drop that overflows the bucket - not the layers that filled it 90% of the way.

-Medication alone often fails because it treats the overflow without reducing the baseline load.
+It treats the overflow without reducing the baseline load.

-The threshold model works because it addresses the actual physiology - creating space so triggers can be absorbed without pain.
+It addresses the actual physiology - creating space so triggers can be absorbed without pain.
 Whether that means addressing vascular underfill, nutrient gaps, or acute treatment mismatch.

 References